David Clayton-Thomas: Blood, Sweat & Tears

-In the early years Clayton-Thomas lived on the road, travelling all over Europe, Australia, Asia, South America, the US, and Canada with Blood, Sweat & Tears.
-The constant touring began to take its toll.
-Clayton-Thomas left the band in 1972, exhausted by life on the road.
-Variety later described Clayton-Thomas's decision to leave as ruining the band who "needed every bit of his sweat and swagger."
-By the mid-1970s, the founding members began to drift away to start families and pursue their own musical ambitions.
+The group traveled all over Europe, Australia, Asia, South America, the United States, and Canada.
+Constant touring began to take its toll.
+Clayton-Thomas left BS&T in 1972, exhausted.
+Variety later described Clayton-Thomas's decision as ruining the band who "needed every bit of his sweat and swagger."
+By the mid-1970s, the founding members of the band began to drift away to pursue other goals.